 It’s often said about the traditional cuisine of Italy that the most important thing is the use of high-quality ingredients, so that the flavours speak for themselves.
-Newly opened Fiamma Italian restaurant embodies this approach and is a fitting addition to Hong Kong’s world-class culinary scene.
+Newly opened Fiamma Italian restaurant in Hong Kong embodies this approach and is a fitting addition to HK’s world-class culinary scene.

 One thing is certain: as the restaurant is located just a stone’s throw from the Peak Tower, there’s no denying you’ll have some of the city’s best views while dining here.
 Among the most renowned Italian chefs worldwide, Michelin-starred Chef Enrico Bartolini has left no stone unturned in his approach to Fiamma.
 Chef Bartolini’s five restaurants have gained eight Michelin stars – and he’s not finished yet.